 The city has excellent transport hubs.
 There are buses, trains and the underground service to help you travel around Barcelona.

-The railway service in Spain’s capital, the Barcelona Metro, consists of 11 lines operating across around 150 stations.
+The railway service, the Barcelona Metro, consists of 11 lines operating across around 150 stations.
 It runs from 5am to midnight between Monday and Thursday, from 5am to 2am on Friday and the eve of public holidays, and until midnight on Sundays and public holidays.
 On Saturdays it runs through the night.

 The Barcelona Metro operates a continuous service on festival days, such as the Gràcia Festival in August.
 There is also a night bus available in the city.

-Parking is very difficult in Barcelona, so people tend to use public transport.
+Parking is very difficult in Barcelona, so people tend to use public transport most often.

 You’ll find meal times in Barcelona differ from the UK, with breakfast, lunch and dinner usually taken later in the day.